nikimanoledaki/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies) | [LinkedIn](https://www.linkedin.com/in/niki-manoledaki-9b505111b/) | [Blog](https://medium.com/@niki.manoledaki)

 I am a full-stack junior software engineer who specializes in Ruby, JavaScript, and Python, and enjoys writing high-quality code.
-I graduated from Makers and King’s College London.
-I have experience with data science and also co-founded an open-source warehouse management application used in refugee camps.
+I graduated from Makers Academy and King’s College London.
+I have experience with data science and co-founded an open-source warehouse management application for refugee camps.

 ## Projects
 Here are some of the projects I have worked on.